LI7XI/AudioAnalyzerDocs/docs/handler-types/spectrogram.md

 This handler will generate an image and write it to disk, to use it in your skin, you can do the following:

-Lets say this is your image meter:
+Let's say this is your image meter:

 ```ini
 [MeterSpectrogram]